Mohs Micrographic Surgery: The Gold Standard in Skin Cancer Treatment

 Contact Dr. Jamie L. McGinness

-Dr. Jamie L. McGinness is a Board certified dermatologist and the only Fellowship-trained Mohs surgeon currently serving the Metro East Illinois St. Louis area.
+Dr. Jamie L. McGinness is a Board certified dermatologist and Fellowship-trained Mohs surgeon currently serving the Metro East Illinois St. Louis area.
 His dedication to excellence in patient care is backed by years of specialized training and coupled with the same compassion, caring, and personalized attention you expect from your family doctor.
 His goal is to work closely with you, your dermatologist (if you have one), and your primary care physician to develop a personalized course of dermatologic treatment designed to successfully address your specific health concerns.

 If you are facing a diagnosis of skin cancer and believe that you may be a candidate for Mohs micrographic surgery, we encourage you to contact Dr. McGinness and schedule your consultation today.